Gloucester Daily Times

 We need Twain’s humor today, another age of fantastic beliefs.
 Take your pick: white supremacy, satanic pedophiles, Jewish cabals, vaccine microchips, covid hoaxing, and, oh yes, stolen elections.

 Believers have to believe.
 They must.
-Facts would make them unimportant, rob them of arcane, conspiratorial knowledge.
+Facts would make them unimportant, rob them of arcane, conspiratorial truth.
 Facts must be ignored, must go unwitnessed.
 Blind belief, gorged on Big Lies, led thousands of gullible thugs to storm the Capitol.
 After all, they had seen the cave.

 Do you believe in poetry?
 Do you believe poetry has a place in an America torn by social, economic, racial and viral chaos?
 Can poetry still speak to us?
 I believe it does!
 Poetry’s place is not to argue; faith cannot be changed by argument or logic.
 Poetry’s place is to warn, to hope, to hold a light in the darkness.